missalt/docker-kubernetes-training/exercises/3_Compose/task.md

 Our goal is to create a Docker-Compose file which includes the following:
 - A Redis-DB (using the redis image and the service-name redis), which listens on Port 6379
 - A volume for the Redis-DB, which is mapped to the Redis containers /data path
-- Our application, which should be available on localhost Port 8080
+- Our application, which should be available on localhost Port 8080 and be built automatically from our Dockerfile
 - The above mentioned REDIS_URL environment variable set to: "redis://<redis_service_name>:<redis_port>"

 ## Running and testing the file

 To confirm that your file is working, run *docker compose up* and add some Key-Value-Pairs after opening the Website.
 Then, kill the compose-environment using *docker compose down* and restart it again.
 Your added data should still be displayed.

+## Bonus Points

+In this repository, you will notice there is also a directory called /images/ which contains a cat.
+Try mounting this directory to the directory /app/images/ in your container and see what happens after you restart your environment.